tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

         A set of instructions for performing a procedure.
 Most commonly a function takes a set of arguments and returns a value.

+    List
+        A common data structure representing an ordered collection of elements.
+Also known as an array.

     Method
         A method refers to a :term:`function` that is part of a :term:`class`.